MikeManzo/ProgressHUD-Mac/README.md

 - [x] Easy to use API as extension to NSView
 - [x] Sensible defaults for one line instantiation
 - [x] Highly customizable theme and settings
-- [x] Option to prevent user operations on components below the view.
+- [x] Option to prevent user operations on components below the view
+- [x] Optional completion handler called when HUD is completely hidden

 ## Requirements